 “This ensures the need for special levies is reduced,” he says.
 “Forecast reports should be updated every two years.”

-Jakes says strata management is very much high-volume, low-margin business and dealing with the sheer volume of requests and demands is the key to success.
+Jakes says strata management is very much a high-volume, low-margin business, and dealing with the sheer volume of requests and demands is the key to success.